Astrovisio/astrovisio-unity/README.md

 The **video_recording** branch includes all the code that connects *NSR - Screen Recorder* to Astrovisio, but not the plugin itself.

+>**KNOWN ISSUE**: The *NSR - Screen Recorder* version used is 1.8.2.
+Due to compatibility issues with some iOS specific includes we had to remove the following .cs file: .\Assets\Silver Tau\NSR\Editor\IOSBitcodePostprocessor.cs

 >**IMPORTANT**: The provided packaged Release includes all features including Video Recording.

 ## Release